brillout/goldpage/docs/readme.template.md

 - Routing.
 (It maps URLs to your pages.)
 - Rendering.
 (It renders your pages to the DOM and/or to HTML.)

-What makes Goldpage special is that it supports all app types (such as SPA or SSR) and allows you to easily switch between app type at any given time.
+What makes Goldpage special is that it supports all app types (SPA, MPA, SSR, static website, ...) and allows you to easily switch between app type at any given time.
-We further elaborate at !VAR|LINK VS_ECO.

 Goldpage is unopinionated, do-one-thing-do-it-well, and designed to work with: